 Further digging, thanks to Gaz Spence, suggests the release history of Skateball is far messier than first thought.
 Magazine adverts and news items from late 1988 list the game as part of Ubi Soft’s Christmas line-up for multiple formats – including C64, Amiga, ST, PC and Amstrad, and C64 reviews did appear in 1989, implying review copies were circulated.

-However, there is still no solid evidence of a commercial C64 release under the Skateball name, with the game seemingly resurfacing around 1990 as Skate Wars, which was released across the C64, Spectrum, Amstrad and Atari ST. Planned Amiga and PC versions appear not to have materialised at all, despite contemporary advertising and even PC screenshots.
+However, there is still no solid evidence of a commercial C64 release under the Skateball name (in the UK at least), with the game seemingly resurfacing around 1990 as Skate Wars, which was released across the C64, Spectrum, Amstrad and Atari ST. Planned Amiga and PC versions appear not to have materialised at all, despite contemporary advertising and even PC screenshots.

 Aside from a likely French-only Amstrad release in 1989, Skateball remains a title that appears to have existed largely in previews, reviews and unofficial circulation — reinforcing its status as a game that, in its original form, may never truly have been.
 Gaz suggests that perhaps the game was initially cancelled due to poor sales, and then resurrected as Skatewars to jump on the futuristic sports bandwagon being set by Speedball.
 Seems like a good possible shout?

 Given the lack of a physical boxed release and missing originals despite UBIsoft’s prominence, the Skateball version of Skate Wars on the C64 may well be a game that wasn’t – in that form at least!
-We hope to learn more soon – but if you have a physical C64 copy of Skateball (and not Skate Wars), please do get in touch!
+If you have a physical C64 copy of Skateball (and not Skate Wars), please do get in touch!

 Supporting content